 Instead, take a photo of that beautiful flower or unique stone, and leave the object where it is.
-Do the same for historic items like arrowheads, building materials, or pieces of pottery and, if possible, let park staff know the location so they can investigate.
+Do the same for historical items like arrowheads, building materials, or pottery pieces, and, if possible, let park staff know the location so they can investigate.

 Minimize campfire damage

-Everybody loves a campfire when spending the night outdoors, but a campfire can do a significant amount of damage if it’s improperly built or managed.
+Everybody loves a campfire when spending the night outdoors, but a campfire can do significant damage if it's not built or appropriately managed.
 Wildfires and forest fires aside, hot coals and flames can scorch the vegetation and the ground below the fire, while over-collecting fallen branches or cutting down live wood for fuel can leave the surrounding area bare of resources.

-If there’s a designated fire pit at your campsite—usually a metal ring or a circle of rocks built to contain flame and ash—use it, but only if you either bought firewood at the camp store or there’s enough old, fallen wood to collect nearby.
-Even if there is a fire ring, don’t start one if there’s a burn ban in effect where you are.
+Use a designated fire pit at your campsite—usually a metal ring or a circle of rocks built to contain flame and ash—but only if you bought firewood at the camp store or there's enough fallen wood to collect nearby.
+Even if there is a fire ring, don't start one if there's a fire ban where you are.